buzzqw/TUS/OBSS/OBSSv2-eng.md

 - It is possible to add components to the spell as an offering to the Patron who oversees the list to obtain advantages in Magic Check
 - Depending on the *preciousness* and *history* of the offered object, at the Narrator's discretion, the Magic Check can acquire  $\pm2d6$\ bonus.

-For a more immediate management of components, you can replace them with a *cost* of 1 Maximum Hit Point per Spell Level.
+>>> **Alternative to Components**: For a more immediate management of components, you can replace them with a *cost* of 1 Maximum Hit Point per Spell Level.
 In case of a Magic Critical Success in the Magic Check, these Hit Points are not lost.

 ### Recovering from dying